Lyuminarskiy/c/practice/lesson3.md

 >
 > Note that the number in square brackets must be no less than the number of initial values.
 If it is larger, then uninitialized elements remain in the array.

 Declare an array of `10` integer-typed values.
 Initialize it using the `while` loop.
-The array must contains ...
+The array must contain ...

 | Variant | Description                                                                                                                                              |
 | ------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |